aviaviavi/homepage/posts/2017-08-25-haskell-dbs-and-musicbrainz.markdown

 * The database connection is explicitly passed around rather than obfuscated behind a more complicated type.

 The trade-off in type safety is well worth the ease of use if, like me, you're not an expert Haskell developer.
-Lets tie everything together.
-To make things a little more usable, lets also make our insert function print its progress in the entire import:
+To tie everything together and make things a little more usable, lets also make our insert function print its progress in the entire import: